 - In DHP1, they use the radio as the source of information from day one while on the hunt for the horcruxes- again, probably due to time restrictions.
 In the novel, the radio comes later on, after Ron comes back to Harry and Hermione, and information is gathered by other means including those traveling as they go into hiding (ie. Ted Tonks, Dean Thomas, and Griphook) and the photo of old Hogwarts headmaster Phineas Nigellus Black (who helped Snape to pass on the sword).
 When Ron does come back, that’s how they learn about Potterwatch and who hosts the show, what ‘snatchers’ are, and how they learn about the Taboo of using Voldemort’s name.
 When Harry accidentally says ‘Voldemort’, that’s how they end up surrounded by snatchers and hauled off to Malfoy Manor.

 Again, sorry this is so long.
-I got this far and decided it would probably be more reader-friendly if I myself broke the comparison review up into two parts as well.
+I got this far and decided it would probably be more reader-friendly if I broke the comparison review into two parts instead.
 I’ll get the rest of it to you tomorrow, my followers!